jclark/satpulse/README.md

     - It can get information about upcoming leap seconds from GPS and provide that information to the PTP grandmaster.

-- It automatically handles NICs that generate timestamps for both edges of a pulse (Intel NICs, including the i210, do this).
-(Using the UBX protocol we can get the pulse width.)
+- It automatically handles NICs that generate timestamps for both edges of a pulse (Intel NICs, including the i210, do this); this is enabled partly by using the UBX protocol, which allows us to get the pulse width.

-- It is aware of the quirks of the Raspberry CM4 and has code to cleanly work around them.
+- It is aware of the quirks of the Raspberry Pi CM4 and has code to cleanly work around them.

+- It can recover from occasional errors in the PPS signal from the GPS receiver.

 - It allows TCP connections with the GPS receiver attached to the serial port (similar to ser2net).
 This means you can run SatPulse on a Linux box (such as a Raspberry Pi) and then connect back to the GPS receiver over TCP from a Windows PC, using a program like u-center (from U-blox), to monitor or configure the GPS receiver, *at the same time as* it is being used for PTP.
 (This provides plenty of opportunity to break things, but is quite handy.)